What is family homelessness and why is it a critical issue?

 Volunteers play an essential role in helping families experiencing homelessness attain sustainable independence.
 Each year, 200,000 compassionate volunteers help Family Promise serve more than 90,000 children and adults.

-To get started on the path of volunteering, you simply need to visit: https://volunteer.familypromise.org/.
+Click here to get started on the path of volunteering.
 There you’ll be able to indicate your preferred location(s) and volunteer activities.
 After that, you will be connected to an Affiliate that matches your interests and provided additional details.

 How can my company get involved?